Skip to content

 Input

-• Surface Properties: A list containing the hydropathy of the exposed surface for each amino acid of the given structure.
+• Surface Area Hydropathy: A list containing the hydropathy of the exposed surface for each amino acid of the given structure.
 Output of the Exposed Surface Hydrophobicity node.

-• Interactions: A list of the number of interaction partners each for each amino acid of the given structure.
-Output by the Intramolecular Hydrophobic Interactions node.
+• Hydrophobic Interactions: A list of the number of interaction partners for each amino acid of the given structure.
+Output of the Intramolecular Hydrophobic Interactions node.

 Input Parameters

 • Hydrophobic Interactions ROI: ROI for the hydrophobic interactions on which the analysis should be performed.
 Again, the selected default is the FR2 region and residue 118 (according to IMGT numbering).
-The indices should be provided as stated for the Surface Area Hydropathy ROI parameter.
+The indices should be provided in the same format as stated for the Surface Area Hydropathy ROI parameter.

 • Instability Index ROI: ROI for the instability index on which the analysis should be performed.
 The selected default is the FR2 region (according to IMGT numbering).
-The indices should be provided as stated for the Surface Area Hydropathy ROI parameter.
+The indices should be provided in the same format as stated for the Surface Area Hydropathy ROI parameter.

-To reproduce the settings from from Geyer et al., 2025 (citation TBD), select the following regions of interest:
+To reproduce the settings from from Geyer et al., 2025 (citation TBD), select the following regions of interest and the IMGT numbering scheme:

 Nanobody_AS_node